stefanspringer1/swift-package-manager/Documentation/Design/PackageManagerCommunityProposal.md

 ### Module Interdependency Determination

 Currently, if you add `import B` to a source file in module A, you would also need to specify this dependency in the manifest file.
-If the dependency is not specified, builds will fail because module B must be built before module A. We would like to provide a command that would calculate your module inter-dependencies and alter the machine editable portion of `Package.swift` for you.
+If the dependency is not specified, builds will fail because module B must be built before module A. We would like to provide a command that would calculate your module inter-dependencies and alter the machine editable portion of `Composition.swift` for you.

 It may be possible for the package manager to calculate this every build, but doing so might introduce significant overhead to the build process.